ShnitzelKiller/Gaussian-Mixture-EM/README.md

-This is an implementation of the expectation maximization (EM) algorithm for maximum-likelihood estimation of Gaussian mixture parameter estimation.
+This is an implementation of the expectation maximization (EM) algorithm for maximum-likelihood estimation of Gaussian mixture model parameter estimation.
+It supports data of arbitrary dimensions.
 It is based on the Eigen linear algebra library.